Art Therapy For Military Veterans

 Art Therapy is a creative media used as a therapeutic modality.
 Art therapy may focus on the creative art-making process itself or on the analysis of expression gained through client and therapist interaction.
 Art therapy is an effective treatment for persons experiencing developmental, intellectual, social or psychological impairment.
 A key goal in art therapy is to improve or restore the client’s functioning and his/her sense of personal well being.

 Our staff members who provide Art Therapy are trained in both art and therapy.
-Many staff are ATR-BC or in the process of becoming board certified.
+Many of our staff are ATR-BC or in the process of becoming board certified.
 To earn the ATR-BC, you must pass the national examination, demonstrating comprehensive knowledge of the theories and clinical skills used in art therapy.
 To learn more about ATR-BC certification, please visit their web site at www.atcb.org.

 In some instances, if a ATR-BC is unavailable, then we work with therapists from other disciplines, such as Recreation Therapy, Art or Recreation therapy interns, and or other persons trained in the use of art as a therapeutic modality.
-These individuals incorporate art into sessions in order to encourage emotional expression and self discovery.
+These individuals incorporate art into sessions in order to encourage emotional expression and self-discovery.
 Many disciplines incorporate art into the therapeutic process in order to achieve goals and progress through treatment.

 Expressive arts therapy is a multi-method approach to therapy similar in some aspects to drama therapy and music therapy.
 Expressive arts therapy may incorporate writing, drama, dance, movement, painting, and/or music.
 People utilizing expressive arts therapy are encouraged by a qualified therapist to explore their responses, reactions, and insights through pictures, sounds, explorations, and encounters with art processes.
 A person is not required to have artistic ability to use or benefit from expressive arts therapy.